phu0ngng/nccl/doc/source/nccl1.rst

  ncclGroupStart();
  for (int i=0; i<nLocalDevs; i++) {
-   ncclAllReduce(..., comm[i], stream[i];
+   ncclAllReduce(..., comm[i], stream[i]);
  }
  ncclGroupEnd();

-When using only one device per thread or one device per process, the general usage of API remains unchanged from NCCL 1.x to 2.x.
+When using only one device per thread or one device per process, the general usage of the API remains unchanged from NCCL 1.x to 2.x.
 The usage of the group API is not required in this case.

 Counts